mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 ## Evaluating Your Result

 A georeferenced image is rarely "perfect," especially for an old scanned map.
 What matters is whether the fit is reasonable for the purpose of the project.

+> **Concept note: What is RMSE?** **RMSE**, or **Root Mean Square Error**, is a summary statistic that describes how far your control points are, on average, from their fitted locations after the transformation is calculated.
+Lower RMSE usually suggests a better fit, but RMSE should never be treated as the only measure of quality.
+A low RMSE with badly clustered GCPs can still produce a poor map in parts of the image.
+Always combine RMSE with visual evaluation.

 Look for: